 Almonte is known as “The Friendly Town,” which was apparent almost immediately through conversations I had with residents as I wandered around.

 My reason for visiting Almonte was personal.
-It was were my grandparents called home for many years.
+It was where my grandparents called home for many years.
 They lived in a little cottage along the banks of the Mississippi River.
 I have memories chasing toads, swimming and canoeing as well as the smell of the freshly baked bread my grandfather used to make.

 I remember having to run back to the house for salt when my dad, who was helping build a dock emerged from the water covered in leeches.
 I remember the dog next door, whose name was Blueberry, but my father called him Raspberry, as dads do.
 I remember the fluffy grey cat named Smokey and the smell of the wood burning stove.